 About

-I am an Associate Professor at Dalhousie University.
+I am an Associate Professor of Sociology at Dalhousie University.
 I received my Ph.D. in Sociology from the University of Wisconsin-Madison.

-My work focuses on the relationship between social isolation and health, misogyny in online communities, and how emerging science is changing how we understand mental health.
+My work focuses on the stigmatization of science, misogyny in online communities, and how emerging science and technologies impact health.
 These projects have received support from the Mellon Foundation, the Killam Trusts, the Michael Smith Foundation for Health Research, the Wisconsin Alumni Research Foundation, and the Social Sciences and Humanities Research Council.
-I’ve also collaborated with colleagues in nursing, psychology, medicine, and computer science.

-I do digital sociology, in-depth interviews, and ethnography.
-My research appears in journals such as Social Problems, Gender & Society, Theory & Society, Sociology of Health and Illness, New Media & Society, and the Journal of Health and Social Behavior.
-My work has been discussed in the media, including Newsweek, The Globe & Mail, Salon, CTV, The National Post, and CBC.
+My book, Disqualified: The Stigmatization of Knowledge, is forthcoming with Oxford University Press.
+My research also appears in journals such as Social Problems, Gender & Society, Theory & Society, Sociology of Health and Illness, New Media & Society, and the Journal of Health and Social Behavior.
+I’ve discussed my work with many media outlets, including NBC News, Newsweek, The Globe & Mail, Salon, CTV, and CBC.